Information and Communication Technology Academy of Kerala

 Information and Communication Technology Academy of Kerala is an organisation established by Government of Kerala to enhance the quality of graduates in the information technology sector and to generate resources for increasing the employability of students.
 The project of setting up the Academy was initiated by Ministry of Information and Communications Technology, Government of India.
 Even though the proposal for setting up such an Academy was given formal approval in 2008, due to indecisiveness in choosing the implementing agency, the project continued to remain on paper.
 In December 2013, Government of Kerala appointed S.D.
 Shibulal, chief executive officer and managing director of Infosys, as the Chairman of the Board of Governors of the Academy.
-The Board of Director of ICT Academy of Kerala appoint Mr.Santhosh Kurup as the Chief Executive Officer.
-He joined on 14 March 2014.
+The Board of Director of ICT Academy of Kerala appoint Mr.Muraleedharan Manningal as the Chief Executive Officer.
+He joined on 20 October 2023 succeeded by Mr. Santhosh Kurup.
 The Registered office of ICT Academy of Kerala is at Thejaswini Building, Technopark Campus, Karyavattom, Trivandrum.